A beautiful Morning on Temple Mount

 At present, the Temple Mount is assigned to Muslim prayer only but open to everyone regardless of faith.

-However, not many Jewish people visit – be it the political situation, be it the reluctance to standing on the Holiest of Holiest – and prefer to pray at the Western Wall, the only remains of the Second Temple.
+However, not many Jewish people visit – be it the political situation, be it the reluctance to standing on the Holiest of Holiest – and prefer to pray at the Western Wall, the remaining ancient supporting wall of the Temple Mount.
 While the Al-Aqsa Mosque is a working Mosque, the magnificent Dome of the Rock remains sadly locked up most of the time, and is not accessible to non-Muslims.

 My visit to Temple Mount